matthiasplappert/InstapaperKit/README.md

 `IKEngineDelegate` defines 4 general methods: `engine:willStartConnection:`, `engine:didFinishConnection:`,
 `engine:didFailConnection:error:`, and `engine:didCancelConnection:`.
 Those methods get called every time a connection starts, finishes, fails or is cancelled.
-You can use `IKURLConnection`s `type` property to figure out which type of connection youÕre dealing with.
+You can use `IKURLConnection`s `type` property to figure out which type of connection youâ€™re dealing with.

 `IKEngineDelegate` also defines a couple of delegate method which gets called on a successful request.
 Those methods pass the parsed return value of the respective request.
 Please note that the